-Powerful individual singers and 4-6 strong – the group has a formidable repertoire of traditional and trad-style contemporary songs.
-They have an lengthy list of themes they can sing about: sea shanties, whaling songs, forebitters, work songs, mining songs, union songs, bush songs, songs of Australian history, protest songs, humorous songs, god-bothering songs, drinking songs – you name it!
+Powerful individual singers the group has a formidable repertoire of traditional and trad-style contemporary songs.
+They have a lengthy list of themes: sea shanties, whaling songs, forebitters, work songs, mining songs, union songs, bush songs, songs of Australian history, protest songs, humorous songs, god-bothering songs, drinking songs – you name it!

 The Forties are always reinventing themselves, but some things remain constant – the enjoyment they get from singing harmonies and encouraging audience participation.

 [They] sing songs of maritime and mayhem, maidens fair and sporty

 Old hymns and worksongs and the like, [they] are the Roaring Forties!

 More information about Roaring Forties recordings and presentations here.

 The Roaring Forties are touring the North East of the USA during June 2017.
 The details of our activities are on our gigs page.

 Although the Forties weren’t booked at the 2107 National, the Southern Cross Trawlers (Margaret, Don and Chris) were on the programme – opening the festival with a song session in the Bohemia Bar on the Thursday night and the Saturday night session too, presenting the Cabbage Tree Hat story, and a concert on the final day.